 DESCRIPTION

-Later Abhidharma works were written as either large treatises (śāstra), as commentaries, or as smaller introductory manuals.
+Later Abhidharma works are written as either large treatises (śāstra), commentaries, or as smaller introductory manuals.
 They are more developed philosophical works which often include many innovations and doctrines not found in the sutras.

 Suggested Reading